While every personal injury case is unique, each person and fact situation has to stand on its merit.

 Finally, the personal injury evaluation needs to include the ability to pay damages.
 In many severe cases, an accident was the defendant’s fault, and the personal injury victim’s costs are high.
 Yet, inadequate or no insurance coverage is available to the injury victim.

 “You can’t get blood from a turnip.”

 That applies to Texas personal injury cases.
 Careful evaluation will conclude that damages can be paid.
 If one ends up with a worthless piece of paper that says you are owed money but can’t collect it, the lawsuit has no justice.

 In short, in Texas, collecting damages means what liability insurance coverage is collectible if the case is won?

 Other factors that matter!

-But the three primary factors, liability, damages, and ability to collect, are used every day by attorneys in deciding if a case will be one, they will accept.
+However, the three primary factors, liability, damages, and ability to collect, are used daily by Harris County injury attorneys to decide if a case will be accepted.

 Contact the Injury Lawyers in Houston at Baumgartner Law Firm For Help with Your Case!